 Board Meeting Agenda Template (Free Word + PDF) | Aprio

-Used by board administrators, corporate secretaries, nonprofits, credit unions, and public bodies across North America, this board meeting agenda template provides a clear, jurisdiction-aware format you can use for regular meetings, special meetings, AGMs, and committee meetings.
+This free board meeting agenda template gives you a clear, time-boxed, jurisdiction-aware format you can use for regular meetings, special meetings, AGMs, and committee meetings.

 This template is for you if you’re a: